RSE-Sheffield/pando-python/episodes/optimisation-minimise-python.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-Python is an interpreted programming language.
-When you execute your `.py` file, the (default) CPython back-end compiles your Python source code to an intermediate bytecode.
-This bytecode is then interpreted in software at runtime generating instructions for the processor as necessary.
-This interpretation stage, and other features of the language, harm the performance of Python (whilst improving it's usability).<!-- https://jakevdp.github.io/blog/2014/05/09/why-python-is-slow/ -->

-In comparison, many languages such as C/C++ compile directly to machine code.
-This allows the compiler to perform low-level optimisations that better exploit hardware nuance to achieve fast performance.
-This however comes at the cost of compiled software not being cross-platform.
+Earlier, we saw that builtin functions in Python, like `sum()`, are often faster than manually looping over a list.
+This is because those high-level functions are able to do most of the work in the C backend

-Whilst Python will rarely be as fast as compiled languages like C/C++, it is possible to take advantage of the CPython back-end and packages such as NumPy and Pandas that have been written in compiled languages to expose this performance.
+Packages like NumPy and Pandas work similarly: They have been written in compiled languages to expose this performance across a wide range of scientific workloads.